-- 3. Record the IPL type and the IPL mode from the control panel display to help you return the system to this state when the installation or replacement procedure is completed. - 4.
-Set the power switches of any devices connected to the system to off. - 5.
+- 6. Set the power switches of any devices connected to the system to off. - 7.
 Unplug any power cables that are attached to the unit from electrical outlets.
 Ensure that you unplug power cables from peripheral devices, such as printers and expansion units.

-Important: The system is equipped with a second power supply.
+Important: The system may be equipped with a second power supply.
 Before continuing with this procedure, ensure that all power sources to the system have been disconnected.
 (L003)